 - Power amplifier

-A guitar puts out a very small signal that cannot be used unless it is increased in magnitude by a preamp.
+A guitar puts out a very small signal that cannot be used unless it’s increased in magnitude by a preamp.

 The gain control on an amplifier lives in the preamp section of the circuit.
-This control dictates how much of a signal is allowed to proceed into circuits following it.
+This control dictates how much of an audio signal is allowed to proceed into circuits following it.

 In the preamp of most guitar amps you will find that there are many active gain stages (tube or solid state normally) all connected together or cascaded in series.